nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 ![SearchFunction](img/SearchFunctionSequence.png)

 The Search class handles the functionality to search items based on multiple searching keywords.
 Such keywords include "id", "category", "status", and "title".
-This sequence diagram shows the interactions occuring when the command "search c/book s/loaned" is executed.
+This sequence diagram shows the interactions occurring when the command "search c/book s/loaned" is executed.
 1. `Libmgr` calls `parse()` method in `parser` object, which returns a searchCommand object.
 2. `Libmgr` calls `execute()` method in `searchCommand` object, which calls a `handleSearch()` in itself.